corwinliu9669/COPS/README.md

 ```bash
 python split_data/cifar100_split.py
 ```
+### For IMDB
+the split code is combined with training code
 ## Step 2 Run Uncertainty Generation
 To generate the uncertainty for all the dataset
 ### To run all the split at once